Charlesetc/charlesetc/_posts/2015-10-29-rust-lifetimes.markdown

 This makes sense: If you want to take a reference to something on the function stack, you have to be prepared for it to disappear when the function is over.

-In go, you can do this:
+In Go, you can do this:

 {% highlight go %}
 func example_function() *int {